 The second patient, a man in his early thirties, came to us after using methadone.
 He, like the college student, also was stable but needed monitoring and some treatment.
 And he, like the college student, also decided to relieve himself during his dream state.
 Not long after he arrived to us, his nurse was asking for help to roll this patient and change him into some clean clothes.
 No, she was not wearing a smile while asking.

 When patients come to us, a part of our job is to preserve their belongings while they are in gowns and being treated.
 Usually, these belongings are put in a clear plastic bag, with a drawstring, and kept with the patient until their disposition to either be admitted or discharged.
 The question was brought up--should we take these messy belongings (i.e., their stained pants and underwear) and keep them safe or do we throw them out?
-If we keep them safe, should we put their cell phone and wallet and keys at the bottom of the bag and then put their dirty clothes in, so that they have to wade through the muck (just like our team did during clean-up) to get them?
-Do we leave the drawstring open?
+If we keep them safe, should we place their cell phone and wallet and keys at the bottom of the bag and then put their dirty clothes in, so that they have to wade through the muck (just like our team did during clean-up) to get them?
+That seems fair, right?

 Of course, it goes without saying that there are patients who are completely forgiven for their accidents.
 We are all human and each of us will have (if you haven't already) an accident along our life journey.
 Especially, elderly patients deserve and receive compassion and understanding when this occurs.
 Some of these wonderful patients are embarrassed and humbled and regretful when this happens, and my heart melts for them.
 Patients with a wicked case of food poisoning or stomach flu also deserve a break.
 The list of forgiving reasons is short, but it does exist.

 Case in-point.
-Recently, I treated an ill but gracious female patient who came to our ER with her husband by their private vehicle.
+Recently, I treated an ill but gracious female patient who came to our ER with her husband.
 She had a fever and a wicked case of nausea and vomiting with diarrhea.
 After multiple bouts of diarrhea at home, they came to us by private vehicle.
-Along the way, this patient had an accident.
+Along the way, this patient had more diarrheal and vomiting accidents in their car.
+Everything she was wearing was soiled.
 Arriving to our facility, she had to walk through our security station (yes, they swept her for weapons with a wand) and our waiting room before being brought back to her room.
 In her room, she had another accident.
 We all felt bad for her.
 Seriously.

 I doubt, though, that it will happen due to me being intoxicated or high on methadone.